Understanding SoniCloud Users, Groups, Permissions and SSO

 SoniCloud users log in via their email address and can have site-specific:

-- Alarm Notification Methods: These determine how a user can be notified about an alarm.
+• Alarm Notification Methods: These determine how a user is notified of an alarm.

 Alarm Repeating Settings: Ensure an alarm is never missed by enabling repeating alarm notifications.
 All alarms that haven’t been resolved or snoozed can continue to send alarm notifications to users.

-Alarm Notification Schedule: Set up flexible notification schedules and only get notified outside of work hours.
+Alarm Notification Schedule: Set up flexible schedules to receive notifications only outside of work hours.

 Groups and permission levels will be further explained below.